PrakashML/Integrity-Tracking-System/README.md

 # File-Intergrity-Monitor
-Here, I have created a file integrity moniting system in which it detects whether a original file is changed or not.
+Here, I have created a file integrity moniting system in which it detects whether a original file is changed or not by an unauthorised person.

 * Create a custom/proof of concept File Integrity Monitor(FIM)
        #Created a INtegrity baseline of target files/folders using the SHA-512 hashing algorithm